 - The John Rylands Library was just breathtaking.

 - The Pennine way in the Peak District is a truly great day- or multi-day hiking trip near Manchester.

 - Watch a soccer game, either Manchester City or Manchester United.

 The best coffee places in Manchester – according to me

 - TAKK is a super nice Icelandic-inspired coffee place

 - Fig & Sparrow combines a coffee place with a great store for beautiful gifts.
 The interior is warm and welcoming with a stripped-back, Scandinavian vibe.

-- Ezra & Gil is a spacious, stripped back location serving up great coffee and a delicious menu of
+- Ezra & Gil is a spacious, stripped back location serving up great coffee and a delicious menu of fresh cooked food.

 - Grindsmith.
 There are now three Grindsmiths – one near Greengate Square, not far from Manchester Cathedral, there’s a branch over at Media City and then this one, inside a spacious arch adjacent to the Great Northern Warehouse on Deansgate.
 All serve excellent coffee.